marcelduin/Micrio.Blogpost.wasm-v3/README.md

 So, after the entire ordeal of the previous chapter, we are now left with a *testable* Micrio JS/WASM/WebGL client.
 Not yet ready for production, but slowly going from first steps to the full performance potential.

+The new client already *felt* a lot more smooth in my browser.
+Zooming, panning and animating clearly went more smooth than the previous JS-only version.

+This was also not a very big surprise, just looking at the difference in uncompiled code of both versions:

+* Micrio 2.9 had a total of **444KB** JavaScript code
+* Micrio 3.0 now had 315KB JavaScript and 56KB AssemblyScript, totalling **371KB** of code

+That means that I had **73KB** less Micrio-code after the migration, for exactly the same behavior!
+Where did that all go!?

+Not to mention that for 360&deg; images, I could now do away with the three.js dependency, which was an extra **607KB** of JavaScript.

+Sometimes I still feel smug about that.

+In the next chapter ([Going to production](#8-going-to-production)) I will write more about making the new library as compact as possible.

+First, I want to *prove* that the last few months were not spent in vain, and actually have some measurable results of the differences between Micrio 2.9 en 3.0.

 ## 7.1.
 Benchmark till you drop